cjsatuforc/MiniMega2560/README.md

 You can use the Arduino Mega2560 bootloader for the 5 volt 16 MHz build, the 3.3 volt 8 MHz system needs to have the fuse set for a External 8 MHz clock, I used MegaCore for that which can be found here on
 GitHub https://github.com/MCUdude/MegaCore It was very easy for me to use.

+Note: I use a 5 volt power source for the 3.3 volt MiniMega2560 cpu.

 Arduino MiniMega2560 3.3 volt/8 MHz Board/CPU settings.
 I only needed to change the clock settings to 8 MHz external.

 ![alt text](https://github.com/Sd4Projects/MiniMega2560/blob/master/MegaCore_Settings.png "MegaCore Settings")